willsketch/Helper/Description.rst

 ------

 | This is a simple cli tool to help you with your linux and git commands
-| (**still in progress …**) ## About Helper Helper was built with openai
+| About Helper
-  api using the model ‘davinci’ prompt is designed with examples (to be found in examples.txt) of git commands and more will be added.
-As for the command line , argparse was used
+  Helper was built with openai api using the model ‘davinci’

 Usage
 -----